Sunday, September 20, 2015

 Villagers meet in front of the church before marching in procession, two by two, to the voting site.
 There Toqueville makes a speech, telling them to remain together until all have voted and to ignore people who try to dissuade them.

-• The right to organize: professional societies, which are embryonic unions, appear and between February and June 250 delegations solicit the Assembly.
-At the same time, 171 journals are founded (some say 300).
+• The right to organize: Between February and June 250 delegations of professional organizations (union forerunners) solicit the Assembly.
+At the same time, 171 journals appear (some say 300).

 Many are paid to do nothing.